MA Social Anthropology

 Career opportunities

-A number of graduates have found opportunities in business or the civil service, where ethnography-based studies are increasingly popular as a way of finding out how people - from consumers to employees - interact with their everyday worlds.
+Graduates from this course can apply their research and critical thinking skills in a range of fields.
+Training in ethnography-based studies is increasingly popular among businesses and organisations as a way of finding out how people - from consumers to employees - interact with their everyday worlds.